top of page

 SCIENCE

 My research approach is guided by a social science perspective with a strong empirical focus on technology, society and communication.
 Through my studies, I got to know different quantitative research methods in the natural sciences and then adopted a social science, qualitative perspective with my doctoral studies in the Science and Technology Studies.
 In my dissertation, I applied a mixed-methods approach to investigate the impact of YouTube's platform politics on expertise concepts in science communication.
-Now I am also working on issues with a multi-perspective approach in my work at the Deutsches Museum.
+Now I am using a multi-perspective approach in my research on innovative communicationg technologies at the Deutsches Museum.

 TOPICS